-The Experiential Learning Fellowship in Anthropology* is intended to provide an anthropology undergraduate with the opportunity to have a meaningful experience in another culture, with the specific goal of enhancing his or her understanding of cultural diversity.
+The Experiential Learning Fellowships in Anthropology* provides Anthropology undergraduate majors with the opportunity to have a meaningful experience in another culture, with the specific goal of enhancing their understanding of cultural, economic, political and social diversity.

-Student Eligibility: Only anthropology majors who have an overall GPA of at least 3.0, have obtained at least sophomore status, and who have completed a minimum of 12 credits in anthropology, including ANTH 102 (Being Human: An Introduction to Social and Cultural Anthropology) are eligible to apply for these funds.
+Eligibility: Only Anthropology majors who have an overall GPA of at least 3.0, have obtained at least sophomore status, and who have completed a minimum of 12 credits in anthropology, including ANTH 102 (Being Human: An Introduction to Social and Cultural Anthropology) are eligible to apply for these funds.

-Project Eligibility: Any experience or project which will allow a student to become intimately familiar with another culture is eligible for funding.
-The ideal proposal will both expose a student to another culture and provide a meaningful research experience.
+Project Eligibility: The fellowship is available to students with an interest in a project related in some way to business activities.
 These funds can be used to support a Senior Capstone project.
 They may also be used to support an experience or project conducted in conjunction with Junior Year Abroad.
 The expenses associated with experiences such as attending field schools and conferences are not eligible.

-Letter of Recommendation: One letter of recommendation describing the qualifications of the applicant and the feasibility of the proposal must be submitted to Professor Lawrence Greksa, 236 Mather Memorial.
+Letter of Recommendation: One letter of recommendation describing the qualifications of the applicant and the feasibility of the proposal must be submitted to Professor Janet McGrath, 211 Mather Memorial.
 Electronic proposals to email@example.com are preferred but not required.
 The letter of recommendation will normally be written by the faculty sponsor but it may be written by anyone with appropriate expertise to evaluate the project.

-* The Experiential Fellowship in Anthropology is possible through the generous support of Mr. Jonathan Plimpton, a 1969 graduate of the Department of Anthropology of Western Reserve College.
+* The Experiential Fellowship in Anthropology is possible through the generous support of Mr. Jonathan Plimpton, Managing Director, International Business Management, Inc. and a 1970 graduate of the Department of Anthropology of Western Reserve College.